gSchool/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithm-analysis.md

 *Fig. Call stack diagram*

+We'll discuss how the recursive call stack affects space complexity more in future lessons.

 ## Summary

 Big O is a standard way to measure how much the time an algorithm takes and how much memory an algorithm requires to run as the input size increases.
 This allows us to compare different solutions to measure them against each other.
 Big O is helpful in selecting the proper algorithm to use for a problem.